The online Bachelor of Science in Child Development - Birth through Kindergarten degree at Appalachian

 To determine how your coursework transfers to Appalachian, please visit the Transfer Equivalency Search.

-In addition to the courses delivered by Appalachian, you must complete the following courses prior to entry into the program:
+In addition to the courses delivered by Appalachian, you must complete the following courses before finishing the program:

 - General Psychology, PSY 1200 (PSY 150)

 - Child Development: Birth-2 years, FCS 2101 (EDU 144)

 - Child Development: 3-K years, FCS 2104 (EDU 145)

 - Child Study & Guidance, FCS 2102 (EDU 146)

 - Foods & Nutrition for Children, NUT 2201 (EDU 153)

 - Before finishing this program, you must also have met Appalachian’s General Education requirements.